Home

 alert(JSON.stringify(res));

-There are several packages included to help you develop React applications.
-Here are some examples of imports that you can use without configuring anything:
+Several packages are included to assist in developing React applications.
+Here are some examples of imports you can use without additional configuration:

 import {/* your imports */} from "react";